Chadic languages

 The Chadic languages form a branch of the Afroasiatic language family.
 They are spoken in parts of the Sahel.
-They include 150 languages spoken across northern Nigeria, southern Niger, southern Chad, the Central African Republic, and northern Cameroon.
-The most widely spoken Chadic language is Hausa, a lingua franca of much of inland Eastern West Africa.
+They include 196 languages spoken across northern Nigeria, southern Niger, southern Chad, and northern Cameroon.
+By far the most widely spoken Chadic language is Hausa, a lingua franca of much of inland Eastern West Africa, particularly Niger and the northern half of Nigeria.
+Hausa is the only Chadic language with more than 1 million speakers.

 Composition

 Paul Newman (1977) classified the languages into the four groups which have been accepted in all subsequent literature.
-Further subbranching, however, has not been as robust; Roger Blench(2006), for example, only accepts the A/B bifurcation of East Chadic.
-Kujargé has been added from Blench (2008), who suggests Kujargé may have split off before the breakup of Proto-Chadic and then subsequently became influenced by East Chadic.
+Further subbranching, however, has not been as robust; Roger Blench (2006), for example, only accepts the A/B bifurcation of East Chadic.
 Subsequent work by Joseph Lovestrand argues strongly that Kujarge is a valid member of East Chadic.
 The placing of Luri as a primary split of West Chadic is erroneous.
 Bernard Caron (2004) shows that this language is South Bauchi and part of the Polci cluster.
+A suggestion for including the language isolate Kujargé as an early-diverged member, which subsequently became influenced by East Chadic, has been made by Blench (2008).